Shahzada Alam Monnoo: Early life and career

 Monnoo was born in 1936 into the Chinioti business clan.
 He studied in Welham Boys School, Dehradun in British India and moved to Pakistan in 1947 when it and India became independent.
 He attended Aitchison College in Lahore and later the College of Textiles at North Carolina State College, North Carolina, United States.

 In 1965 he introduced the first Toyota Motors assembly plant in Karachi, then known as Monnoo Toyota Motors.
 The industry was nationalized by Zulfiqar Ali Bhutto in 1972, along with many others.
 Monnoo had become highly influential in the textile sector in Pakistan, becoming the president of Monnoo Group, which owns nearly 20 mills in Faisalabad and other locations in Pakistan and had served as chairman of the APTMA (All Pakistan Textile Mills Association) and was the founding member of Lahore Chamber of Commerce and Industry.

-Posts

-Shahzada Alam Monnoo was Minister for Commerce, Trade and Industry in the caretaker government of Prime Minister Muhammad Mian Soomro.
+Monnoo was Minister for Commerce, Trade and Industry in the caretaker government of Prime Minister Muhammad Mian Soomro.
 He was Chairman, All Pakistan Textile Mills Association (APTMA) and a former President of the Lahore Chamber of Commerce and Industry.

 Death

 Monnoo died on Tuesday 18 November 2014 in Lahore.
-His son, Ahmed Bin, married the Zaima of industrialist Syed Wajid Ali.
+His son, Shahbaz, married the Zaima of industrialist Syed Wajid Ali.